 Gunung Kerinci (3,805 m) lies within the Kerinci-Seblat National Park in Sumatra and is the highest volcano in Indonesia.
 The border between West Sumatera and Jambi passes over its summit.
-It is a extremely impressive mountain with an active crater.
+It’s a extremely impressive mountain with an active crater that erupts occasionally spewing ash over the surrounding district.
 When viewed from the home stay at Kersik Tua, near the trail head, it is very picturesque rising above neatly kept tea plantations.

-Despite the high altitude of its summit, the trail head starts at ca 2,000 m making for a ca 1,800 m climb that can be achieved easily in two days with one night camping on the mountain.
-Above the forest zone, the track to the summit becomes more strenuous scrambling up loose, friable ash fall and small, eroded gullies.
+Despite its high altitude, the trail head starts at ca 2,000 m making for a ca 1,800 m climb that can be achieved easily in two days with one night camping on the mountain.
+Above the forest zone, the track to the summit becomes more strenuous scrambling up loose, friable scoria and small, eroded gullies.

-Excellent hospitality is available at home stays at Kersik Tua (you may need to share limited rooms); easy access to the trail head; steady climb through the forest zone to camp sites; and, a sustained, strenuous climb to the summit.
+Excellent hospitality is available at home stays at Kersik Tua (share limited rooms); easy access to the trail head; steady climb through the forest zone to camp sites; and, a sustained, strenuous climb to the summit.

 Danau Gunung Tujuh (lake of seven peaks), so-named for the seven peaks surrounding this crater lake, is the highest lake in South-East Asia.
 Java Lava does not climb Tujuh for its peaks but to experience the beauty and tranquility of this lake nestling within these peaks.
 The trail head (ca 1,400 m) is about 10 km from Kersik Tua.
 The lake is at 1,922 m and makes for a very pleasant and memorable short trek, as an adjunct to climbing Kerinci.

 Suitability: strong, fit, experienced climbers only.